Flags and loudspeakers or authentic local experiences? We weren’t sure what to expect on G Adventures’ Mekong river cruise from Saigon to Siem Reap

 There is a communal dining room, complimentary tea and coffee (and biscuits!) all day and night, a lounge area, sun deck and bar.
 (If you’re lucky enough to have Mitch as your barman, make sure to order a mojito!)

 Meals on board are prepared with tasty local ingredients and are always followed by lashings of fresh fruit.
 The chef, wait staff and rest of the crew are both endearing and professional.
 I couldn’t have asked for more.

 When: The best time to visit Vietnam is spring (February to April) and autumn (August to October).
 The temperatures are more moderate and rainfall is lighter.
 Cambodia is warm all year round.
 Dry season runs from November to March, but travelling in the wet season is perfectly fine.

 Rain tends to fall for a short burst in the afternoon and rarely affects travel plans.
 In fact, crowds are thinner, Angkor Wat is at its lushest and the Mekong flows more freely.

 How: I visited on G Adventures’ Mekong River Cruise Adventure, priced from £1,299pp for a 10-day trip from Saigon to Siem Reap.
 The price includes most meals, activities and a chief experience officer (CEO) throughout.
 For more information or to book, call 0344 272 2040 or visit gadventures.com.

 Note that the prices do not include flights.
 Vietnam Airlines offers the UK’s only nonstop flights to Vietnam, with daily services from Heathrow Terminal 4 to Hanoi or Saigon.
 Book via skyscanner.net.

-Lonely Planet Vietnam, Cambodia, Laos & Northern Thailand offers a comprehensive guide to the Mekong Delta, ideal for those who want to both explore the top sights and take the road less travelled.
+Lonely Planet Vietnam, Cambodia, Laos & Northern Thailand offers a comprehensive guide to the Phnom Penh and the Mekong Delta, ideal for those who want to both explore the top sights and take the road less travelled.